bobbycomet/sus-tracker-twitch-bot/README.md

 Type the word you want to monitor into the box and click "Add Word."

 Update threshold V3:
 You can change the value of how the logic calculates dynamically.
 The logic is the same as below, but the percent rate value changes with this new threshold you set.
+200 is a good base start.

 Delete a Word:
 Highlight the word in the list, then click "Delete Word" to remove it from monitoring.